jayden-woo/Snacks-in-a-Van/README.md

 To create a gif from a video you can follow this [link](https://ezgif.com/video-to-gif/ezgif-6-55f4b3b086d4.mov).

-You can use emojis :+1: but do not over use it, we are looking for professional work.
-If you would not add them in your job, do not use them here! :shipit:

 **Now Get ready to complete all the tasks:**